Something Wild (1961 film): Development

 Prometheus Productions, formed by director Jack Garfein and his wife Carroll Baker, obtained film rights to Mary Ann, the first novel written by Alex Karmel, published in 1958.
-Karmel and Garfein wrote the script, and United Artists agreed to finance the film.
-It was originally titled Something Wild in the City.
+Karmel and Garfein wrote the script, and pitched the project to multiple studios who declined to produce it, deeming the subject matter too controversial and demanding alterations to the screenplay that Garfein was unwilling to make.
+Eventually, Max E. Youngstein of United Artists agreed to finance the film on a budget of $1 million.
+The film had the working title Something Wild in the City.